-To perform a Coordination Review, in the Coordinate panel of the Collaborate ribbon, choose Coordination Review > Select Link, and then click on the linked model.
+To perform a Coordination Review, from the Tools menu, choose Coordination Review>Select Link, and then click on the linked model.
 As soon as you select the link, Revit displays the Coordination Review dialog.
 This dialog box displays a list of all of the changes that require some type of action.
 The messages in this dialog box identify elements that were deleted, moved, or changed in some way in the linked file.
 In this case, the structural engineer should address each message individually and take some form of action to resolve the conflict.
 Whatever action you take changes the element in the current project, not in the linked project.
 Actions include: